IkramMaouche/Breast-Cancer-Metastasis-Prediction/README.md

 - To run lime explanation code, you may load the saved CS-CatBoost model which is saved in "models" file and run the code.

-Results
-The data are stored in a separate file "data".
-The fitted models are saved in "models" file in pol format.
-The resulted confusion matrices from evaluating the classifiers are presented in folder "figures".